alta-energy-trading/TextToPoco/CsvToPoco/README.md

 The DbContext in the client app needs to implement (the empty) IDbContext
 `public class MyAppContext : DbContext, IDbContext`

-If your project has a seperate core project, there is a core project package, [TextToPoco](https://github.com/alta-energy-trading/TextToPoco) where the required interfaces are defined
+If your project has a seperate core project that you want to keep free of unnecessary dependencies, there is a core project, [TextToPoco.Core](https://github.com/alta-energy-trading/TextToPoco/TextToPoco.Core) where the required interfaces are defined
 `PM> Install-Package TextToPoco`

 #### Using CsvToPoco